goreleaser/nfpm/www/docs/index.md

 You create a YAML file with the definition of what you need, run the `nfpm` binary, and it takes care of everything.

-The same config file can be used to create both the RPM and Deb packages.
+The same configuration file can be used to create packages in all the supported formats.